WebRTC Leaks: What Are They and How Can I Prevent Them?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-In this article, we’ll explain what a WebRTC leak is and how you can actively protect yourself against it with one of the best VPNs or by turning off WebRTC on your browser.
+In this article, we’ll explain a WebRTC leak and how to protect yourself against it with one of the best VPNs or by managing WebRTC in your browser.

 In this article